ibm-cloud-docs/account/usage-report.md

 | Discount ID         | `resources.plans.usage.discounts.ref`, semicolon(;) delimited | Reference ID of the discount |
 | Other Tags          | `resources.tags`                   | Tags that are not of `key:value` format |
 {: class="simple-tab-table"}
-{: caption="Account instance CSV header titles and JSON report fields for account instance usage" caption-side="bottom"}
+{: caption="Table 10.
+Account instance CSV header titles and JSON report fields for account instance usage" caption-side="bottom"}
 {: tab-group="account-instance-0-1"}
 {: #service-name-instance-0-1}
 {: tab-title="Account Instance Usage"}

-#### User tags
+### User tags
 {: #acct-instance-user-tags}

 For tags that are of `key:value` format, a new column is added for each and every unique `key`, with the `key` as the column name and the `value` as the column value for the corresponding instance usage row.
 For example, if there are two instances, `i1` and `i2`, with tag `env:prod` on `i1` and tags `env:test` and `team:backend` on `i2`, there would be two additional columns named `env` and `team`.
 And only the `i1` row will have value `prod` under the `env` column.
 The `i2` row will have values `test` and `backend` under the `env` and `team` columns.
 The following table shows the example layout.